ikolomiko/ikooskar-qt/README.md

 * Prevent students from cheating in exams
 * Easily manage the student database
 * View and manipulate each class / section
-* Add hundreds of new students to the database at once; just select the spreadsheet file exported from e-okul
+* Add hundreds of new students to the database at once; just select the spreadsheet file exported from e-okul or create your own xlsx file.
 * Add, edit or remove individual students
 * Update all students' grade informations at the end of each academic year, with just one click.